Macel (McMillion) Herbert

 Macel was a dedicated mother, grandmother, housewife and Christian.
 She was formerly employed by the USDA and Ripley Police Department.

-She is survived by her husband, David Herbert Sr.; children, Mary and David; grandchildren, Amir, Bijan, and Jared; and great-grandchild, David.
+She is survived by her husband, David Herbert Sr.; children, Mary and David; grandchildren, Amir, Bijan, and Jared; and great-grandchild, Daveid.

 Graveside service will be at the Sparks Cemetery in Persinger, WV.
 Interment will be at a future date to be determined.